joanweru/joanweru/README.md

 ### Hi there 🍃

-### I'm a junior data analyst learning software engineering
+### I'm Joan, a junior data analyst learning software engineering

 <a href="https://ibb.co/5jq9cLF"><img src="https://i.ibb.co/VCXNBTm/Green-Blobs-Basic-Simple-Presentation.png" alt="Green-Blobs-Basic-Simple-Presentation" border="0"></a>

 ### About me

-I'm based in Nairobi, Kenya.
+I'm a 24 year old junior data analysis,based in Nairobi, Kenya.
 I've always had a knack more abstract, analytical and quantitative stuff like: math, statistics, analytics and coding.
 But I also love more creative and visual stuff like graphic design and writing.
 I guess you could say, I'm a jack of all trades😉.

 Skills: HTML .
 CSS .
 Canva .
 R .
 C .
 SQL